Skip to Content

 Find out why this cenote should be on your bucket list of cenotes to visit in Mexico!

-A cenote is a natural sinkhole dating back several centuries.
-When limestone caves collapse they expose a natural pool.
-This pool then gets filled with rainwater and with the water flowing through underground rivers, to which these sinkholes are connected to.
-Voilà, you’ve got yourself a cenote!
+A cenote is a natural sinkhole that’s several centuries old.
+It’s formed when limestone caves collapse, exposing a natural pool.
+The pool is then filled with rainwater and underground rivers, and voilà, you’ve got yourself a cenote!

 The word cenote comes from the Mayan term dzonot, which means well.
-But not all cenotes look the same. there are essentially 4 types of cenotes:
+Not all cenotes look the same, though, and there are 3 very distinctive types:

-Open Cenotes – Open cenotes are like natural, open pools, and they can be more or less deep.
+- Open Cenotes – Open cenotes are like natural, open pools, and they can be more or less deep.
 Some of the open cenotes are also connected to an underground river passage (which makes them great for diving!).
-Examples of an open cenote are Cenote Nicte Ha & Cenotes Cristal and Escondido near Tulum, and so is Cenote Cristalino.

-Cenotes have great cultural and religious significance to the ancient Mayans, who believed that the cenotes were passages to the underworld.
+Cenotes have great cultural and religious significance to the ancient Mayans.
+They believed the cenotes were passages to the underworld.
 In fact, Mayans performed rituals in the cenotes and treated the sites as sacred.

 This means that you should too.
 Please be responsible!
 Don’t litter the cenote, always take your trash back with you, and only apply biodegradable sunscreen before swimming in the cenote.